-A pub and a spa – my two favourite things combined!
+A pub and a spa – our two favourite things combined!
 The Pigs invites you to go the whole hog (sorry) with a luxury spa-suite, complete with a private courtyard and firepit, plus your own sauna and steam rooms.
-Or choose the Twighlight Spa, where you and your beloved arrive at five for massage, nibbles and drinks followed by a three course meal in the pub.
+Or choose the Twightlight Spa, where you and your beloved arrive at five for massage, nibbles and drinks followed by a three course meal in the pub.
 If overnight aways aren’t on the cards, nip in on your way back from the coast for a cheeky Piggy Back massage and a glass of Prosecco.

 This four mile stretch of panoramic golden sand is one of the finest in the UK, whether it’s for a family day out, a mindful stroll or a windswept gallop in the shallows.
 If the mood takes you, why not channel Gwyneth Paltrow (stay with me here) and perform a lovestruck meander down the beach, as she did here for the closing scene of Shakespeare in Love?
 Holkham Estate always has an abundance of brilliant things to do, from the annual Feast in the Park to big name concerts and elegant Christmas events and fairs – fingers crossed they go ahead with Covid.
 You can make a real weekend of it and stay on the estate in style at The Victoria Inn.